 Our study tours are part of what makes ICMS a global college with an international perspective.
 Previously our international study tours have included a trip to Siem Reap, Cambodia’s largest tourism destination, to understand the tourism industry within a developing country and its impact on the economy.
-In September 2014, a study tour to New York is scheduled for you to gain insight into one of the world’s most visited cities.
+A study tour to New York has also been scheduled in previous years for our students to gain insight into one of the world’s most visited cities.
 Closer to home, a visit to the Hunter Valley as part our Global Wine Tourism subject will have you experiencing wine tourism from an operator’s perspective, proposing improvements for the sustainability of wine tourism in the region.

 OUR INDUSTRY CONNECTIONS ARE YOUR INDUSTRY CONNECTIONS...

 We have an impressive network of tourism industry partners.
 These leading companies provide our ICMS community with invaluable industry insight and experience.
 They help shape our qualifications and ensure they are in line with industry best practice.
 When it is time to embark on your industry training, we work closely with them to find a suitable placement that is the best fit for your skills, interests and professional goals.
 Your industry training could take you to a major city, regional area or island resort in Australia.
 You could even take up a position in an international city.
 It is all part of finding the best placement for you.
 Not only is this an invaluable experience, it is also a chance to grow your professional network.
 For many of our graduates this experience introduces them to their future employers.